BlockScope/blockscope/www-hakyll/static/cv.md

 * <span class="travieo">▩</span> `[2011/08 ..
 2015/10]` [**Travieo**](http://www.travieo.com)
 Develop a travel booking website.
 * <span class="croplogic">▩</span> `[2008/01 ..
 2011/08]` <a name="croplogic" href="http://www.croplogic.com"><strong>CropLogic</strong></a>
+To grow potatoes with more yield, less water and fertilizer input and less pollutant runoff;
-Work with scientists tuning and testing a discrete event simulation crop model.
+    - port, tune and test a discrete event simulation crop model with scientists
+    - pull in field data and external weather data from numerous and disparate sources
-Work with the product team developing a website for potato growers.
-Pull in external weather and field observations.
-Provide a way for growers to setup their crops, to enter their irrigation and fertilizer applications and to view the model recommended future inputs and expected yields.
+    - develop a website for growers to setup their crops, to enter their irrigation and fertilizer applications and to view the model recommended future inputs and expected yields
 * <span class="waimak">▩</span> `[2007/12 ..
 2011/04]` [**Waimakariri District Council**](http://www.waimakariri.govt.nz)
 Develop a website for logging public submissions and scheduling hearing time slots.